 Schlessinger now works as a Senior Technical Product Manager at the New York Times, where there was recently a unionization effort for tech workers.
 “Pay transparency is a really big part of the value proposition of the union,” Schlessinger told Elpha.

 Union reps started an internal database in which those interested in the unionization efforts could anonymously submit their salaries and there’s also a union Slack channel about salary.
-“It’s really helpful because the company doesn’t tell us what the pay bands are for our own roles.
+“It’s really helpful because the company doesn’t tell us what the pay bands are for our own jobs.
 There’s just so little information around pay within the company.”

 Since our conversation, the New York Times’ tech workers won their union, making them the largest union in the country with collective bargaining rights.
-As a result, the company will be required to provide pay range information for different roles.
+As a result, the company will be required to provide pay range information for different jobs.
 “So we would receive something akin to pay transparency, which is pretty cool.”

-Schlessinger believes that the reason women and other marginalized groups may be less likely to negotiate is that there is a lot of murkiness around what constitutes an appropriate salary for a given role, and that budgets and pay ranges vary from company to company.
+Schlessinger believes that the reason women and other marginalized groups may be less likely to negotiate is that there is a lot of murkiness around what constitutes an appropriate salary for a given job, and that budgets and pay ranges vary from company to company.
 Plus, once you find out that you’re being significantly paid less for the same work as your colleagues, there can be feelings of betrayal.
 “It feels really short sighted that companies are trying to do everything to solve for attrition and turn over except be transparent about salaries and pay people fairly,” Schlessinger points out.

 There are nuances.
 Startup advisor and founder of Startup Recruiting Bootcamp Jennifer Kim believes that pay transparency is a net positive.
 “Hiring is supposed to be a mutual exploration process of a candidate and a company talking to each other to figure out if there’s a mutual fit, by default, for a long time, it’s been very uneven,” she explains.
 “The candidate is expected to [put a lot of work in] while the company barely puts any thought into their job descriptions and has done little-to-no research into compensation.
 Defined pay ranges allow the candidate to filter the jobs they want to apply to.”

 Still, Kim believes the model for compensation is already very broken at many companies, and won’t necessarily improve with unilateral requirements to disclose salary.
 “When the company is lacking the discipline to figure out what their actual internal needs are, what the market is, and what candidate profiles they’re looking for, they do that research by wasting people’s time during interviews.”
-Candidates are expected to tell the company what the appropriate salary, expectations for the role, and possibilities for a fit may or may not be; as a result, the candidate doesn’t learn very much about the job they’re applying for and is left in a vulnerable bargaining position if they even get to the offer stage.
+Candidates are expected to tell the company what the appropriate salary, expectations for the job, and possibilities for a fit may or may not be; as a result, the candidate doesn’t learn very much about the job they’re applying for and is left in a vulnerable bargaining position if they even get to the offer stage.

 Kim, who is overall in favor of the trend towards pay transparency, wonders how certain startups will be able to account for flexibility needed in hiring for newly imagined positions with a requirement for strict levels and pay ranges.
 And what of the companies that are already struggling with building their recruitment and management foundations in the first place?